MainBelia/aclib/README.md

 # aclib
-Advanced C library is designed to keep me from reinventing the weel by doing it once.
+Advanced C library is designed to keep me from reinventing the wheel, although I got to do it once more.